You are $75 away from free shipping

 Spotting an oily complexion is typically not difficult.
 In fact, if you have one, you probably already know and just need to find out how to care for it.
 Here's the best skin care routine for oil-prone skin types.

 What’s better than cleansing your face once?
 Doing it twice!
-We’re talking about double-cleansing, which just may be something you want to try if you have oily skin.
-Your first cleanse should help remove makeup and dirt from the surface of your skin, while your second cleanse should help remove any remaining impurities.
+We’re talking about double cleansing, which just may be something you want to try if you have oily skin.
+Your first cleanse should help remove makeup and dirt from the surface of your skin, while your second cleanse should remove any remaining impurities.
 Start with a simple rinse-free option like the L’Oréal Paris Ideal Clean™ All Skin Types Makeup Removing Towelettes.
 Then, follow up with a rinse-off cleanser, like the L’Oréal Paris Pure-Clay Purify & Mattify Cleanser.

 Dead skin cells and excess oils can build up on your skin, which can lead to your skin looking extra-oily.
-So, reach for an exfoliating scrub, like the L’Oréal Paris Pure-Sugar Purify & Unclog Face Scrub, which gently exfoliates dull, dead skin cells from skin’s surface and removes traces of oil, dirt, and makeup.
-There’s no right or wrong answer as to how often you should exfoliate—some people can handle doing it every day, while others may only be able to do so once or twice a week.
+So, reach for an exfoliating scrub, like the L’Oréal Paris Pure-Sugar Purify & Unclog Kiwi Scrub, which gently exfoliates dull, dead skin cells from skin's surface and removes traces of oil, dirt, and makeup.
+There's no right or wrong answer as to how often you should exfoliate—some people can handle doing it every day, while others may only be able to do so once or twice a week.
 Pay attention to how your skin responds to determine what works best for you.

 Just because you have oily skin doesn’t mean you can’t benefit from moisturizing.
 In fact, moisturizer should be part of every single skin care routine, no matter your skin type.
 You might think you can get away with skipping out on moisturizer if you have oily skin, but really, it’s all about finding one that’s right for your skin type.
 The L’Oréal Paris Hydra Genius Daily Liquid Care for Normal/Oily Skin is a lightweight, oil-free moisturizer that is formulated with aloe vera water and hyaluronic acid to help provide long-lasting hydration.
 Plus, it has a matte finish that's perfect for oily skin.